 Common Stock Repurchases: Our Board of Directors has authorized the discretionary repurchase of up to \$10 billion of our outstanding common stock through open-market purchases, block trades, privately-negotiated transactions, derivative transactions, and/or pursuant to Rule 10b5-1 trading plans.
 The repurchase authorization does not obligate us to acquire any common stock and is subject to market conditions and our ongoing determination of the best use of available cash.
-In the second quarter and first six months of 2020, we repurchased 0.8 million shares of our common stock for \$44 million, and 1.9 million shares of our common stock for \$94 million, respectively.
-In the second quarter and first six months of 2019, we repurchased 20.2 million shares of our common stock for \$702 million, and 62.6 million shares of our common stock for \$2.51 billion, respectively.
-Through February 27, 2020, we had repurchased an aggregate of \$2.76 billion under the authorization.
+In the first quarters of 2020 and 2019, we repurchased 1 million shares of our common stock for \$50 million, and 42 million shares of our common stock for \$1.8 billion, respectively.
+Through November 28, 2019, we had repurchased an aggregate of \$2.71 billion under the authorization.
 The shares were recorded as treasury stock.